Ladies first! But be careful who you trust.

 After a month of settling into our jobs, we were pleased to see a long weekend coming up.
 “Let’s go somewhere!” we said to each other.
 “How about Burgundy?”

 Burgundy was only a three-hour drive away, so off we went to visit the fabled vineyards and wineries.
 And why not try some fine dining while we were at it?
 After all, we had been subsisting mostly on frozen meals from the local Migros supermarket.

 We booked a table at Le Cep, a famous restaurant in Beaune, which boasted a Michelin star.
 The meal started at 8pm and would go until almost midnight.
 Course after course of wonderful food arrived.
 We were stuffed!
 But then they wheeled out the cheese cart.

 This was our first experience with a cheese course and Le Cep’s cart was the biggest we have ever seen, before or since.
 It looked like an aircraft carrier, topped with dozens of different cheeses.
 Without labels, of course.

 The waiter indicated that we should choose what we would like.
 We were flummoxed, as our knowledge of cheese was very limited back then.
 Monterey Jack, Cheddar and Parmesan pretty much covered it.

-Luckily for me, the lady always chooses first in France.
+Luckily for me, the lady chooses first in France.
 I would let Val sort it out and follow her lead.

 Val, always clever, explained that we were new to this game and would the waiter please recommend a nice selection?
-Which he kindly did, choosing seven different cheeses and making a circle of them around the edge of her plate.
+Which he kindly did, choosing seven different cheeses and making a circle of them around her plate.
 He told Val that she should start with number one and work her way around to number seven.